rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd.md

     EOF
     ```

-    B) Deploy ArgoCD using helm and this piece of yaml:
+    Then, deploy ArgoCD using helm and this piece of yaml:

     ```bash
     helm upgrade --install argocd \